Civil liberties in the United States: Right to vote

 The text of Amendment XIV to the United States Constitution, ratified July 9, 1868, states that:

 The text of Amendment XV to the United States Constitution, ratified February 3, 1870, states that:

 The text of Amendment XIX to the United States Constitution, ratified August 18, 1919, states that:

-The text of Amendment XXIII to the United States Constitution, ratified January 23, 1964, states that:
+The text of Amendment XXIV to the United States Constitution, ratified January 23, 1964, states that:

 The text of Amendment XXVI to the United States Constitution, ratified July 1, 1971, states that:

 Right to parent one's children

-The right to parent one's own children also includes the right for a parent to teach their children as they see fit, and not have others govern over what their children are taught.
+The right to parent one's own children also includes the right for a parent to teach their children as they see fit.

 Right to privacy

 Right to marriage

-In the 1967 United States Supreme Court ruling in the case of Loving v.
+The 1967 United States Supreme Court ruling in the case Loving v.
 Virginia found a fundamental right to marriage, regardless of race.
-In the 2015 United States Supreme Court ruling in the case of Obergefell v.
+The 2015 United States Supreme Court ruling in the case Obergefell v.
 Hodges found a fundamental right to marriage, regardless of gender.

 Rights of self-defense

+The right to self-defense is rooted in common law and has been incorporated into statutory law in all 50 states.
+It serves as a legal justification for the use of force, including deadly force in some cases, when an individual reasonably believes they are in imminent danger of bodily harm or death.

+The use of force in self-defense is generally considered justifiable for the protection of oneself.
+However, there are limitations on when and how this force can be applied.
+The law typically requires that the force used be proportional to the threat faced, and that the person claiming self-defense had a reasonable belief that they were in danger.

+Historically, many jurisdictions required individuals to attempt to retreat from a dangerous situation before using force in self-defense.
+However, this requirement has been modified or eliminated in many states through the adoption of stand-your-ground laws.

+Self-defense laws can also vary significantly from state to state.
+For example, only 13 states maintain a strict duty to retreat before using deadly force in self-defense.
+Additionally, some states limit the application of stand-your-ground laws to certain locations, such as one's home or vehicle.
+The threshold for what constitutes a reasonable belief of imminent danger also differs between jurisdictions.